-Astrid Haas is an independent scholar and researcher in North American and Inter-American Studies affiliated with CIAS: Center for InterAmerican Studies at Bielefeld University, Germany.
+Astrid Haas is an independent scholar, educator, and academic activities manager.
+She is an affiliated researcher in North American and Inter-American Studies with CIAS: Center for InterAmerican Studies at Bielefeld University, Germany.
 She holds a doctorate in English and American Studies from the University of Münster, Germany, and a postdoctoral degree (Habilitation) in North American Literature and Cultural Studies from Bielefeld University.
 She hast taught at these institutions as well as at the University of Wuppertal, Germany.
-In 2012 she was a guest scholar at the Instituto Mora and the Universidad Nacional Autónoma de México, Mexico City.

-Her research interests include travel writing and autobiography of the Americas, U.S. American theater and drama, African Diaspora and Latina/o Studies, Gender Studies, Science Studies, and popular culture.
-Among others, she has published the monograph Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011) and edited a special issue of FIAR: Forum for Inter-American Research, titled The Harlem Renaissance from an Inter-American Perspective (2014).
-Her second monograph, Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861, is currently in preparation for publication.
+Her research and teaching interests include North American travel writing, autobiography, and drama, Black and Latina/o Studies, Gender Studies, and Science Studies.
+She has published a.o.
+Stages of Agency: The Contributions of American Drama to the AIDS Discourse (2011) and edited a special issue of FIAR, titled The Harlem Renaissance from an Inter-American Perspective (2014).
+Her second monograph, Lone Star Vistas: Constructions of Texas in US American, Mexican, and German Travel Narratives, 1821-1861, will appear soon.